 “To the glory of God and in memory of the immortal poet, John Milton, whose wife and child lie buried here, this window is dedicated by George Childs of Philadelphia MDCCCLXXXVIII.
 “The new world honours him whose lofty plea for England’s freedom make her own more sure, whose song, immortal as its theme, shall be their common freehold while both worlds endure”.

-A photograph of the bust and window can be purchased from Westminster Abbey Library.
+A photograph of the monument and window can be purchased from Westminster Abbey Library.